Developing software that generates documents can involve writing lots of code to layout the document.

 Changes to Docmosis templates can be applied live, if that suits your application.
-This means you can apply simple patches to your application's documents - by deploying just the updated templates – while the system is running!
+This means you can make changes to the content/formatting of your application's documents - by deploying just the updated templates – while the system is running!

 NEXT: Learn more about Creating Templates.